-The drums are a great instrument for kids to learn.
-Not only does drumming help with brain development and coordination, it can also help with stress relief, improve kids’ ability to concentrate, help increase physical stamina and even lead to an increase in IQ scores.
-If you are a parent who would like get your kids into drumming, we have found lots of super cool resources that you can use at home to teach your kids.
+The drums are an excellent instrument for kids to learn.
+Not only does drumming help with brain development and coordination, but it can also help with stress relief, improve kids’ ability to concentrate, help increase physical stamina and even lead to an increase in IQ scores.
+If you are a parent who would like to get your kids into drumming, we have found lots of super cool resources that you can use at home to teach your kids.

-- Drumset For Preschoolers is a book that was written for parents and teachers of 2-6 year-olds who want their preschooler to learn to play.
-It uses a color coding music notation system and is organized into three skill levels so the parent can choose which level fits the child’s abilities.
+- Drumset For Preschoolers is a book that was written for parents and teachers of 2-6 year-olds who want their preschoolers to learn to play.
+It uses a color-coding music notation system and is organized into three skill levels so the parent can choose which level fits the child’s abilities.
 Parents who don’t play themselves will find this book easy to use as it covers everything you need to know to get your child drumming.

-- If you are a parent with some musical background the two books that are recommended the most for beginners are Progressive Steps to Syncopation for the Modern Drummer and Stick Control: For the Snare Drummer.
-These aren’t for very small children, but would be good for ages 11 or 12 + with the help of someone with drumming experience who can read musical notation.
+- If you are a parent with some musical background, the two books that are recommended the most for beginners are Progressive Steps to Syncopation for the Modern Drummer and Stick Control: For the Snare Drummer.
+These aren’t for very small children but would be suitable for ages 11 or 12 + with the help of someone with drumming experience who can read musical notation.

 - Realistic Rock for Kids has a book as well as 2 CDs and the DVD.
-There aren’t many reviews for this DVD around so have a look at the preview if you are thinking buying it.
+There aren’t many reviews for this DVD around, so have a look at the preview if you are thinking of buying it.
 Although this is Carmine Appice’s DVD, 12-year-old contest winner Pete Biggiani does all of the lessons.
-This DVD teaches the basics of Drumming such as how to read notes, how to hold the sticks, simple hand/foot coordination exercises, etc.
+This DVD teaches the basics of Drumming, such as how to read notes, how to hold the sticks, simple hand/foot coordination exercises, etc.

 - Alfred’s Kid’s Drumset Course (Kid’s Courses!) is another DVD that you might come across, but beware because the reviews for this DVD aren’t great.
 It kind of looks like an adult course where they just added some graphics with a cartoon crocodile.
 You can view the preview for it here.

 - A DVD that gets recommended a lot and is okay for kids (ages 10+) even though it is made for an adult audience is Getting Started on Drums Featuring Tommy Igoe DVD – Setting Up / Start Playing.
-This DVD basically takes you through setting up the drum set and then goes through all the basic stuff that you need to know to begin playing.
-Highly recommended for beginners.
+This DVD takes you through setting up the drum set and then goes through all the necessary stuff that you need to know to begin playing—highly recommended for beginners.

 Online Drumming Lessons

-There are lots of great drumming lessons online, most are geared for adults but would be fine for kids as well.
+There are lots of great drumming lessons online; most are geared for adults but would be sufficient for kids as well.
 Here are a few that are for kids that we like:

-- Beginner Drum Lessons for Kids is another online series that is geared toward kids.
+- Beginner Drum Lessons for Kids is an online series that is geared toward kids.
 The videos are well done and easy to follow.

-- Little Kids Rock have an intro lesson on how to hold the drum sticks and then a number of super short lessons on different beats.
+- Little Kids Rock has an intro lesson on how to hold the drum sticks and then several super short lessons on different beats.